The Undergraduate Library Instruction Classroom has two teaching spaces for librarian-led class instruction sessions.

-- The lab prioritizes librarian-led library instruction.
+- The lab prioritizes library-led instruction.
 It is not available for non-library led classes.

 - The lab is not intended for sequential use (daily, weekly, or monthly meetings) of the same class.

 - Priority usage is for classes that need to make use of computer-based resources and/or library staff expertise.